 Sign up for ESPN+ right here, and you can then stream the UFC live on your smart TV, computer, phone, tablet or streaming device via the ESPN app.

 The Ultimate Fighting Championship is among other things a brilliant marketer of itself.
 This is embodied by longtime UFC President Dana White, by design the promotion’s biggest star.
-White has so successfully mythologized his role in the rise of the UFC that it may be now be functionally fact.
+White has so successfully mythologized his role in the rise of the UFC that it may be now functionally be fact.

 The so-called Zuffa Myth—named after the parent company from 2001-16—has been repeated often enough that you can’t blame newer fans for believing it.
 You will receive a high dose of the Myth in any UFC retrospective documentary, but the short version is that White, alongside Frank and Lorenzo Fertitta, pulled the promotion from the brink of collapse into mainstream viability by pursuing regulation.
 In reality, the previous owner, Semaphore Entertainment Group, had fought aggressively for regulation, and the first iteration of the Unified Rules were created before Zuffa purchased the UFC.
 Plus, the UFC had already established enough name value to be synonymous with the sport before White and the Fertittas took the reins.
 Zuffa no doubt pushed the promotion and the sport to another level, but it didn’t buy a corpse and resuscitate it; it bought an already valuable asset and had deep enough pockets to weather blunders that otherwise would have sunk lesser promotions.

 That’s the genius behind the craft, though.
-Not only does White repeat the Myth with enough frequency and conviction to drown out reality, but he weaves it into the promotion’s present-day narrative, perpetually in motion nearly every weekend of the year.
+Not only does White repeat the Myth with enough frequency and conviction to drown out reality, he also weaves it into the promotion’s present-day narrative, perpetually in motion nearly every weekend of the year.
 The Zuffa Myth is one chapter in an ongoing story where White plays the protagonist, bearing the weight of the sport on his shoulders so that it might live another day.
 Another chapter of that story is being written, and it was taking root in real time at UFC on ESPN 11 on Saturday.

 The most flagrantly propagandistic example is the UFC 251 commercial entitled “Can’t Hold Us Down,” dealing a defiant blow to COVID-19’s microscopic ego.
 It begins with clips of ESPN anchors announcing the cancellations of all the other major sports leagues—the NHL, MLB, March Madness and the NBA.
 Fade to black.
 Then White appears on screen and nobly walks away into the future with his back to the camera while an interview clip plays overtop dramatic music: “Everybody is panicking,” White says in the clip, “and instead of panicking, we’re actually getting out there and working with doctors and the government to figure out how we keep the sport safe and how we can continue to put on events.”
 Then White walks toward the camera.
 We see his seriousness as the song sprouts perfectly synced lyrics: “Feeling like a warrior, not afraid to bleed.
 The fight inside’s in all of us, so we won’t concede.”
 The fight against the deadly pandemic?
 No. The fight against the real virus, the haters.
 “A lot of people did not want this to happen,” White says.